eunos-1128/openstructure/modules/doc/actions.rst

    * "status": SUCCESS if everything ran through.
 In case of failure, the only content of the JSON output will be "status" set to FAILURE and an additional key: "traceback".

-  Each score is opt-in and must be enabled with optional arguments.
-The scores perform a model/reference ligand assignment and report a score for each assigned model ligand.
-Optionally, unassigned model ligands are reported with a null score and a reason why no assignment has been performed (--unassigned/-u).
+  Each score is opt-in and the respective results are available in three keys:

+   * "assigned_scores": A list with data for each pair of assigned ligands.
+     Data is yet another dict containing score specific information for that ligand pair.
+The following keys are there in any case:

+      * "model_ligand": The model ligand
+      * "reference_ligand": The target ligand to which model ligand is assigned to
+      * "score": The score
+      * "coverage": Fraction of model ligand atoms which are covered by target ligand.
+Will only deviate from 1.0 if --substructure-match is enabled.

+   * "model_ligand_unassigned_reason": Dictionary with unassigned model ligands as key and an educated guess why this happened.

+   * "reference_ligand_unassigned_reason": Dictionary with unassigned target ligands as key and an educated guess why this happened.

+  If --full-results is enabled, another element with key "full_results" is added.
+  This is a list of data items for each pair of model/reference ligands.
+The data items follow the same structure as in "assigned_scores".
+If no score for a specific pair of ligands could be computed, "score" and "coverage" are set to null and a key "reason" is added giving an educated guess why this happened.

   options:
     -h, --help            show this help message and exit -m MODEL, --mdl MODEL, --model MODEL